devserge/devserge/README.md

-<h1 align="center">Hi 👋, I'm Serge</h1>
+<h1 align="center">Hi, I'm Serge</h1>
 <h3 align="center">Backend developer from Rotterdam - the city where code flows as freely as the Maas 🌊</h3>

 ---

-### 🏙 About me
+### About me

 I'm a passionate backend developer living and working in **Rotterdam**, the most beautiful city in the world (no, seriously).
-From the sharp lines of the Erasmusbrug to the endless hustle of Europe’s biggest port, Rotterdam inspires everything I do — bold, no-nonsense, and always building.
+From the sharp lines of the Erasmusbrug to the endless hustle of Europe’s biggest port, Rotterdam inspires everything I do - bold, no-nonsense, and always building.

-I spend most of my time writing clean, maintainable code — preferably in **Laravel** — and trying to avoid meetings.
+I spend most of my time writing clean, maintainable code - preferably in **Laravel** - and trying to avoid meetings.
-I’m the founder of **[CodeIQ B.V.](https://codeiq.nl)** and unofficially call myself an "entrepreneur"... mostly because "Professional Nerd Who Does Stuff" didn’t fit on the Chamber of Commerce form.
+I’m the founder of **[CodeIQ B.V.](https://codeiq.nl)** and unofficially call myself an "entrepreneur"... mostly because "just another nerd" didn’t fit on the Chamber of Commerce form.

 ---

-### 🚀 Projects I am proud of
+### Projects I am proud of

 I love working on open source.
 These are some of the things I’m actively building or maintaining: